Sarawak State Museum: Layout

 The ground floor of the museum holds the natural history collection and specimens of Sarawak fauna – reptiles, mammals, birds, etc., all expertly prepared and mounted for display.
 The west wing of the museum houses the Shell exhibition on the petroleum industries of Sarawak.

 The first floor has exhibits of ethnographic artifacts of the indigenous peoples, such as models of the various types of longhouses, musical instruments, various kinds of fish and animal traps, handicrafts, models of boats and others.

 Activities

 The museum has been proclaimed guardian of the national patrimony, with the responsibility to search for, acquire and protect antiquities and historical monuments.
 The museum director is also responsible for protecting marine turtles and assisting the chief game warden in the conservation of wildlife.

 Museum journal

 The Sarawak Museum Journal is published by the museum staff.
 It was first published in 1911, with John Moulton the inaugural editor, making it one of the oldest scientific journals of the South-East Asian region.
 Topics covered include the history, natural history and ethnology of the island of Borneo.

 Curators and directors

-Until 1974, the head of the museum was termed "Curator":
+Until 1974, the head of the museum was termed as a "Curator".
+Here are some of the following people who become Curators: